 These projects offer solutions to the challenges facing society, including issues relating to the circular economy and climate change, sustainable mobility and agriculture, and food safety.

-At the fair, the technology centre will present the extensive range of technological services it has developed in its ENAC-accredited test laboratories.
+At the fair, the technology centre presented the extensive range of technological services it has developed in its ENAC-accredited test laboratories.
 The AIMPLAS laboratories have earned the most accreditations for plastics in accordance with the ISO/IEC 17025 standard.